ConfettiFX/Custom-Middleware/Ephemeris/README.md

 # News
 All the releases happen in sync with [The Forge](https://github.com/ConfettiFX/The-Forge) and have therefore the same release number.

-## Release 1.32 - August 8th -

-- Added Procedural Night Sky and Star-field
-  - Now, the user can costomize the night sky's nebula colors
-- Added Glow effects on Sun and Moon
-- Fix a issue that Godrays can be drawn on unexpected area

 ## Installation